celestiaorg/celestia-node/docs/adr/adr-template.md

 ## Alternative Approaches

 > This section contains information around alternative options that are considered before making a decision.
-It should contain a explanation on why the alternative approach(es) were not chosen.
+It should contain an explanation of why the alternative approach(es) were not chosen.

 ## Decision